 More and more, those who study problem-solving strategies are finding a place for algorithms in social psychology to create mental shortcuts toward answers.
 Algorithms might potentially transform how psychologists approach problem-solving, making it more efficient and effective.
 In psychology, algorithms could be used for heuristics, using mental shortcuts that allow a person to act quickly solving a problem or coming to an accurate answer.
 This way of solving a problem may become increasingly popular to tackle numerous issues, from diagnosing mental health disorders to enhancing mental wellness.

 Algorithms in psychology refer to the application of algorithms and other related technologies as a problem-solving strategy for decision-making in psychology.
 Primarily used in fields like computer science and artificial intelligence, algorithms are sets of rules that help users arrive at the solution to a problem.
-You can imagine an algorithm as a flow chart in which specific steps determine the course that will be taken to achieve the desired goal or solve the problem at hand.
+You can imagine an algorithm as a flow chart in which using a step by step process can determine the course that will be taken to achieve the desired goal or solve the problem at hand.

 You likely utilize similar systems when solving problems in your daily life.
 When confronted with a challenge, our decision-making process is often based on how we’ve solved similar problems in the past.
 For example, you may have memorized the fastest route to your office, including the most efficient detours.
 Now, when you’re driving to work, you can use the knowledge gained from past commutes to make decisions on which roads to take when there is traffic or a road closure.
 This framework for logical reasoning is now a mental shortcut that saves time by helping you avoid thinking about the best decisions to make.